rjxwat/Azure_automation_Terraform/README.md

-priority of resource creation need of destroying resources- as some slight changes didnt reflect a wierd vm extension creation issue provision config issues naming of user in vm (naming conventions) installing wrong web server on wrong operating system ngix and apache subnet errors weird storage issue in blob and storage account
+priority of resource creation need of destroying resources- as some slight changes didnt reflect a wierd vm extension creation issue provision config issues naming of user in vm (naming conventions-how can i miss this just like other languages even HCL have keywords reserved ..) installing wrong web server on wrong operating system ngix and apache subnet errors weird storage issue in blob and storage account